-Table 6.13 provides details of the modelled annual mean oxides of nitrogen levels at Blaen Cynon SAC as a result of the Enviroparks development proposals and in-combination with the other schemes outlined in Chapter 4.
-Table 6.14 presents the short-term 24-hour mean data based on the same parameters.
+Table 6.15 provides details of the modelled annual mean oxides of nitrogen levels at Blaen Cynon SAC using IED emissions limits data as a result of the Enviroparks development proposals and in-combination with the other schemes outlined in Chapter 4.
+Table 6.16 presents the short-term 24-hour mean data based on the same parameters.